 - If you are resupplying for less than ten meals, solo and three-season backpacking: Alcohol Stove

-- If you are a couple and/or going long time between resupplies, want something quick and convenient or need to do real cooking:
+- If you are a couple and/or going a longer time between resupplies, want something quick and convenient or need to do real cooking:

 Canister Stove other than Jet Boil

-- If you are solo and want a convenient all in one solution and/or very fast boil times: Jetboil or MSR Reactor
+- If you are solo and want a convenient all in one solution and/or very fast boil times and/or if a couple doing boil and cook pouch-type meals: Jetboil or MSR Reactor

-- If you are winter camping/high altitude mountaineering OR doing 3+ person meals: White Gas Stove
+- If you are winter camping/high altitude mountaineering and/or below 0F and/or doing 3+ person meals: White Gas Stove

 - Doing lots of “real cooking” in a forest environment and not hiking far: Zip Stove